rschpdr/data-prework-20h/README.md

 ## Deliverables
 The files you need to submit are:
 - The `.ipynb` files of each Python challenge including the solutions.
-- The `.ipynb` file of the Statistics & Probability challenge, including solutions.
+- The `Challenge.ipynb` file of the Statistics & Probability challenge, including solutions.

 ## Submitting Your Work